Hana and Alice: Plot

 When Alice develops a crush on a stranger at the train station, she offers her best friend, Hana, the stranger's "half brother," Masashi.
 Hana declines, but after watching Masashi from a distance, she develops feelings for him.
 She stalks him by travelling on his regular train throughout the winter.

-During the spring, Hana and Alice enrol at Masashi's high school.
-Hana learns that Masashi is a member of the story-telling club, which prompts her to join as a member.
+During the spring, Hana and Alice enroll at Masashi's high school.
+Hana learns that Masashi is a member of the story-telling club, which prompts her to join.
 As she continues to track him secretly, she witnesses him crash into a garage door, which leaves him unconscious.
 As he awakes, he finds Hana leaning over him.
 She reveals that a blow to Masashi's head has given him a case of amnesia and that she is his girlfriend.
 Hana and Masashi soon hang out as a couple while she continues deceiving him about their relationship.
 Alice becomes involved with Hana's lies by pretending she is Masashi's ex-girlfriend.
-Alice in the meanwhile gets scouted for a modelling job and succeeds in getting in.
+Alice, in the meanwhile, gets scouted for a modelling job and succeeds in getting in.
 She also tries to reconnect with her father.

-Through a series of events, a love triangle unexpectedly develops between Hana, Alice and Masashi, when Masashi falls in love with Alice who he still believes, is his ex.
-Masashi eventually learns Hana's lie about his amnesia and reacts accordingly, which tests Hana and Alice's friendship.
+Through a series of events, a love triangle unexpectedly develops between Hana, Alice and Masashi, when Masashi falls in love with Alice, who he still believes is his ex.
+Masashi eventually learns of Hana's lie about his amnesia and reacts accordingly, which tests Hana and Alice's friendship.
 Alice proceeds to audition for a modelling job for the front page of a magazine cover.
-To prove her worth she performs a ballet routine that impresses the casting director.
-The final shot involves Hana and Alice giggling at Alice's front cover photo.
+To prove her worth, she performs a ballet routine that impresses the casting director.
+The final shot finds Hana and Alice giggling at Alice's front cover photo.